Wubbazz/lextutorwebscraper/README.md

 - Make sure to run the download the requirements in the requirments.txt file.

 # Runing the Script
-- Simple run the script
+- Simply run the script
   ```bash
   python3 main.py
   ```